JLTi SACD Player JLTi Phono Stage JLTi Interconnects

 “The Esoteric G-0Rb Master Clock Generator rendered a much bigger gain in musical realism that I would have thought possible… It had a liquidity, ease, and naturalness that I’ve never heard before from digital audio reproduction.
 The hardness in the midrange, the glassy shattering sound on leading-edge transients, and the dynamic constriction were all gone, replaced by a silky smooth yet powerful rendering… more vivid… involving… sounding more like the real thing and less like synthetic recreations.”

 He goes on at length that this is beyond any previous expectation he had of what he thought was the limits of CD playback.
-But is this final great leap going to be beyond us Average Joes?

 How Long Will It Take To Save $15.000?